Davenport brothers: Exposures

 The Davenport brothers were exposed as frauds many times.
 The stage magician John Nevil Maskelyne saw how the Davenports' spirit cabinet illusion worked, and stated to the audience in the theatre that he could recreate their act using no supernatural methods.
 With the help of a friend, cabinet maker George Alfred Cooke, he built a version of the cabinet.
 Together, they revealed the Davenport Brothers' trickery to the public at a show in Cheltenham in England in June 1865.

 Magicians including John Henry Anderson and Jean-Eugène Robert-Houdin worked to expose the Davenport Brothers, writing exposés and performing duplicate effects.
 Edward Dicey who attended a séance in 1864 observed that there were a host of circumstances which suggested purposely designed trickery and described the Davenports performance as a "mere conjuring trick of no very high order".
 He concluded that "all but the most confirmed believers will admit that, if it can be shown the Davenport Brothers can slip their hands out of the ropes, there is nothing supernatural, or even extraordinary, to explain in the exhibition."
 Dicey noted that the Davenport brothers employed three companions during their séances which was suspicious.

 Gymnast John Hulley and Robert B. Cummins followed the brothers around Britain.
 At a séance in Liverpool on the 15 February 1865 they were selected by the audience to tie the brothers.
-They tied the Davenports into their box with a Tom fool's knot that could not be easily removed and thus exposed the trick to audience who demanded their money back.
+They tied the Davenports into their box with a Tom fool's knot that could not be easily removed and thus exposed the trick to the audience, who demanded their money back.
 The brothers were unable to untie themselves from the knot and Ira complained the rope was too tight.
 Ira had begged their stage manager J. B. Ferguson to cut the knot with a knife and had received a hand wound in the process.
 The crowd was angry and a riot erupted with the cabinet being smashed.
 The impresario P. T. Barnum included this expose in his 1865 book The Humbugs of the World.